gertstulp/website/content/preprints/index.md

 Stulp, G, Bonnell, T & Barrett, L. Simulating the evolution of height in the Netherlands in recent history. *Submitted to The History of the Family*

-***

-Stulp, G & Barrett, L. Do data from large personal networks support cultural evolutionary ideas about kin and fertility?
- *Submitted to Social Sciences*